marctrem/usbarmory-wiki-fork/Home.md

 ## Hardware

-The first hardware revision of the USB armory is currently being finalized, for information and updates see the [project page](http://inversepath.com/usbarmory).
+The first hardware revision of the USB armory is currently available for [pre-order](https://www.crowdsupply.com/inverse-path/usb-armory), for further information and updates see the [project page](http://inversepath.com/usbarmory).

 * [microSD compatibility](https://github.com/inversepath/usbarmory/wiki/microSD-compatibility)